intellij-rust/intellij-rust/README.md

 See the [usage docs](doc/Usage.md).

-## FAQ

-Here would be a list of the most frequent asked questions: [FAQ](https://github.com/alexeykudinkin/intellij-rust/wiki/FAQ)

 ## Bugs

 Current high-volatility state entails no support just yet, so be patient, please, and save your anger until it hits stability milestone (at least)